 The NEF uses the Time Synchronization parameters received from AF.
 When IEEE Std 1588 [126] or IEEE Std 802.1AS [104] operation have been selected, the NEF determines the necessary (g)PTP parameters to activate and control the service in DS-TT(s) and NW-TTs.
 For this purpose, the NEF uses the PMIC or BMIC to manage the IEEE Std 1588 [126] or IEEE Std 802.1AS [104] operation in the DS-TT or NW-TT, respectively (see clause 5.27.1.4).

-Editor's note: FFS the time synchronization information provided by the AF that may be stored in the UDR and how the NEF may update or revoke information at the UDR for existing or future PDU Sessions.
+The NEF stores the Notification Target Address in the UDR for the combination of DSS and S-NSSAI until the target UE establishes the PDU Session to this DNN/S-NSSAI.
+The PCF can retrieve the Notification Target Address from the UDR based on the DNN/S-NSSAI.
+The PCF notifies the NEF for the PDU session establishment using the Notification Target Address as received from the UDR.
+The NEF deletes the Notification Target Address from the UDR when it completes a time synchronization deactivation request for this DNN/S-NSSAI.

 For handling (g)PTP traffic, the PCF, according to PCC rule authorization, chooses a 5QI and dynamically set the PDB and/or MDBV according to requirements for (g)PTP protocol.
 The PCF provides the SMF with a PCC rule generated based on the AF request.
 The SMF may take the information in the PCC rule to may decide to modify or establish a PDU Session to create or modify or release a QoS flow for transmitting the (g)PTP messages.
 The PCF acknowledges the time synchronization service request to the NEF and the NEF replies to the AF with the result.